 Point 1

 California’s Proposition 16 has a few advantages for Black people.
 It would have ended the ban on affirmative action, a measure initiated in 1996 (Brice et al., 2020).
-Proposition 16 would have increased the number of Back and Latino students due to the administration’s affirmative action to increase the diversity and support the underprivileged sections.
+Proposition 16 would have increased the number of Back and Latino students due to the administration’s affirmative action to increase diversity and support the underprivileged sections.
 Similarly, in employment, Proposition 16 might have improved the chances of jobs for racially disadvantageous groups.
 This might happen due to the organizations’ affirmative action.
-California’s Proposition 16 offers some important advantages for the racially disadvantageous groups in education and employment.
+California’s Proposition 16 offers some important advantages for racially disadvantaged groups in education and employment.

 Point 2

-In the presence of Proposition 16 which encourages affirmative action, the admission officer might grant admissions based on taste-based discrimination.
-If the admission officer is biased against Asian students he or she will not give many admissions to Asians due to their selective taste against Asians.
+In the presence of Proposition 16, which encourages affirmative action, the admission officer might grant admissions based on taste-based discrimination.
+If the admission officer is biased against Asian students, he or she will not give many admissions to Asians due to their selective taste against Asians.
 The officer might raise objections to low SAT scores and previous CGPAs of Asian students.
 Therefore, his or her taste-based decision against Asians would result in fewer Asians in the university.

 Point 3